Trainings and Packages. NEW!

 GXP management and implementation

-GMP Implementation in China Based Follow-up Biologics Manufacturer
+GMP Implementation in China Based Biotechnology Company

 A biogeneric development project was run for a customer, a major multinational generics company.
 While the Chinese producer possessed good technical equipment and know how, their GMP was initially far inferior to the GMP standards acceptable for the EU and US market.